 With “big” concepts, I tend to have a sequence of teaching that doesn’t really follow a formula but does have a certain sequence.
 First of all, I want the students to explore and build their understanding.
 That’s what that first post was all about–immersing students in meaningful activities to develop their foundations.

-Once that happens, we do need some guided practice and formative assessment to see where students are with their depth of understanding.
+Once that happens, we do need some guided practice and formative assessment.
+This allows us to see where students are with their depth of understanding.
 Sometimes this means I use some of the lessons that area a part of our math series, sometimes it involves other practice activities.
-After I taught a few mini-lessons from our math series, I wanted to give students the opportunity to practice finding area and perimeter–and time for me to observe and look for any misconceptions and problems.
+After I taught a few mini-lessons from our math series, I wanted to give students the opportunity to practice finding area and perimeter.
+This provides time for me to observe and look for any misconceptions and problems.

 I asked them to take a wipe off marker, their math spiral, and something to erase with (most of my students have a sock or washcloth in their desk).
 Their job was to solve a card as a team, make sure they used math talk to “prove” that their solutions were correct.
 I encouraged them to write directly on the cards to help with that “proof”.
 As they solved a card, they then moved to another one.

-We had investigated two strategies for finding the area of these irregular shapes–finding the entire rectangle and subtracting the missing “bite”, and subdividing the shape into smaller rectangles.
+We had investigated two strategies for finding the area of these irregular shapes.
+First, we found the area of the entire rectangle and subtracted the missing “bite”.
+Then we divided the shape into smaller rectangles.
 If students were working quickly, I asked them to try both methods to confirm if they were getting the same amount.

 This partnership was REALLY struggling with their math talk!
 (See that really dark blue line?
 She traced over it about 12 times to try to make her point!).
 The two students had totally different answers and neither were having much success being open to other ideas.
 I listened to them for a little while and then asked another partnership to join them to try to get them “unstuck”.
 It worked.

-I was able to keep a running list of students who seemed to be struggling–but the best part was that there was some amazing teaching being done from student to student!
-The next day, I gave an entrance slip to take the temperature of the group, refined my “watch” list, and then planned for some reteaching for those who needed it.
+I was able to keep a running list of students who seemed to be struggling.
+But the best part was that there was some amazing teaching being done from student to student!
+The next day, I first gave an entrance slip to take the temperature of the group.
+After that, I refined my “watch” list, and then planned for some reteaching for those who needed it.
 Not bad for about 25 minutes of math class!

 Interested in checking out these task cards?